joeduffy/joeduffy.github.io/_posts/2017-06-01-an-update-on-me-pulumi.md

 Pulumi will be continue in stealth for awhile longer; however, we recently hit some important milestones.
 Including starting to hire!
 Our first task is to bring together a world-class team and culture, with diverse perspectives, capable of the challenging and exciting mission ahead of us.
-After building many teams before, it's impossible for me to understate how important team and culture will be to our future success, and so that is life itself for year one and beyond.
+After building many teams before, it's impossible for me to overstate how important team and culture will be to our future success, and so that is life itself for year one.

 That's where you come in.